AztecProtocol/aztec-packages/docs/docs/aztec/concepts/transactions.md

 See [this diagram](https://raw.githubusercontent.com/AztecProtocol/aztec-packages/2fa143e4d88b3089ebbe2a9e53645edf66157dc8/docs/static/img/sandbox_sending_a_tx.svg) for a more detailed overview of the transaction execution process.
 It highlights 3 different types of transaction execution: contract deployments, private transactions and public transactions.

 See the page on [contract communication](../smart_contracts/functions/public_private_calls.md) for more context on transaction execution.

+### Batch Transactions

+### Transaction Requests

+In Noir:

+#include_code tx_request noir-projects/noir-protocol-circuits/crates/types/src/transaction/tx_request.nr rust

+Where:

+- `origin` is the account contract where the transaction is initiated from.
+- `args_hash` is the hash of the arguments of all of the calls to be executed.
+The complete set of arguments is passed to the PXE as part of the [TxExecutionRequest](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/circuit-types/src/tx_execution_request.ts) and checked against this hash.
+- `tx_context` contains the chain id, version, and gas settings.
+- `function_data` contains the function selector and indicates whether the function is private or public.

 ### Enabling Transaction Semantics: The Aztec Kernel